 Creating content for presentations and speeches is the key factor in the success of an Investor Day.
 Give an abundance of time to perfect your presentations and deciding on the key points to talk about.
 Make sure the speakers practice the content several times before the actual presentation.
 Moreover, you must run through the timings, speakers, tech, lights, videos, and audios, etc. Prepare for the Q&A session in advance by listing down potential questions and preparing clear answers.
 If possible, create a situation at your office and rehearse the whole event once a few days before the real Investor day.
 Give a Fair Disclosure training to all the representatives of the company to avoid leakages and misunderstandings.

 - Make Bookings

 You will have to book your venue, hotels, catering services, electronic and tech rentals well in advance.
 For the venue, choose a place that is professional and convenient for a majority of your target audience.
-Selecting a location in a financial centre like Mumbai will attract a greater crowd.
-If participants are expected from outstation, you will have to arrange or help them organise hotel rooms for the stay.
-While finalising the catering service, make sure you decide on the menu beforehand to avoid conflicts later on.
+Selecting a location in a financial center like Mumbai will attract a greater crowd.
+If participants are expected from the outstation, you will have to arrange or help them organize hotel rooms for the stay.
+While finalizing the catering service, make sure you decide on the menu beforehand to avoid conflicts later on.

 - Promote event

 Invite your target audience and other noteworthy speakers from the industry at least two weeks in advance.
 Leverage digital media to promote your event.
 Co-ordinate with your IT team and create a dedicated landing page for Investor Day on your company website to give out information on the venue, speakers, schedule and more.
 Involve your Digital Marketing team to promote the event on social media.
 You can create an event-specific hashtag so the users can search for all the information they need.
 During the event, you can also opt for a live webcast the whole event or also live tweets for the investors to refer back to.